axtrace/PartyBook/README.md

 /start - initialisation

-/more for force request next peace of text
+/more - force request next peace of text

-/help for other info
+/help - other info